mevdschee/php-crud-api/README.md

     method path                  - operation - description
     ----------------------------------------------------------------------------------------
-    GET    /geojson/{table}      - list      - lists records as a GeoJSON FeatureCollection GET    /geojson/{table}/{id} - read      - reads a record by PK as a GeoJSON Feature
+    GET    /geojson/{table}      - list      - lists records as a GeoJSON FeatureCollection GET    /geojson/{table}/{id} - read      - reads a record by primary key as a GeoJSON Feature

 The "`/geojson`" endpoint internally uses the "`/records`" endpoint and inherits all functionality, such as joins and filters.
 It also supports a "geometry" parameter to indicate the name of the geometry column in case the table has more than one of them.